Thursday, 2 October 2025

 The crew set about stealing a fleet of garbage trucks to block pursuit on roads spread with nails and digging up Kalashnikovs ("war guns - dirt won't stop them").
 The preparation is the best element of the film, with Giese psyching himself up the way we've seen him prepare for the ring.

-The job itself is staged on a disappointing small scale.
+The job itself is staged on a disappointingly small scale.
 The earth mover, which is supposed to smash the vault wall at first try, proves inadequate, while cop cars swarm to the scene, only to keep their distance waiting for the SWAT team.
-Trim security guard Amanda Collin, who we've seen uneasily asserting herself in this macho world, shows up, raising hopes of her big scene, but that's a letdown.
+Trim security guard Amanda Collin, who we've seen uneasily asserting herself in this macho world, shows up, a chance for her big scene, but that's a letdown.
 When it's all over and they are dividing up a "remote shit house" full of cash (dollars, krona and euros only), Giese checks reports to see if she is all right.

 After a bank job that's not as good as the one in Rififfi, we get the ending of the Stanley Baker-Peter Yates Robbery turned around a bit.
 This one gets by but it would have been nice to see the unfamiliar context deliver more.